 Steven L. B. Jensen

 Steven L. B. Jensen es investigador senior en el Instituto Danés de Derechos Humanos.
-Es autor de The Making of International Human Rights.
-The 1960s, Decolonization and the Reconstruction of Global Values.
+Es autor del libro The Making of International Human Rights: The 1960s, Decolonization and the Reconstruction of Global Values.
+Su publicación más reciente es Social Rights and the Politics of Obligation in History (coeditado con Charles Walton).
+Actualmente trabaja en una historia de los derechos sociales y económicos en la política internacional del siglo XX.

 From the domestic to the international: Jamaica’s 1961 human rights policy